snar/reunion/README.md

 =======

 This is another approach to make `mnesia` more partition-tolerant.
-Not 100% accurate (see below for known problems), but it's much better than default "do not even try to recover after split".
+Results are not 100% accurate (see below for known problems), but it's much better than default "do not even try to recover after split".

 Usage:
 ------